-Recovery planning consists of preparing draft and final recovery plans, beginning with the development of a recovery outline and making it available to the public within 30 days of a final listing determination.
-The recovery outline guides the immediate implementation of urgent recovery actions and describes the process to be used to develop a recovery plan.
+Recovery planning consists of preparing draft and final recovery plans, beginning with the development of a recovery outline and making it available to the public subsequent to a final listing determination.
+The recovery outline guides the immediate implementation of urgent recovery actions and describes the process used to develop a recovery plan.
 Revisions of the plan may be done to address continuing or new threats to the species, as new substantive information becomes available.
-The recovery plan also identifies recovery criteria for review of when a species may be ready for reclassification from endangered to threatened ("downlisting") or removal from protected status ("delisting"), and methods for monitoring recovery progress.
+The recovery plan also identifies, to the maximum extent practicable, recovery criteria for review of when a species may be ready for reclassification from endangered to threatened ("downlisting") or removal from protected status ("delisting"), and methods for monitoring recovery progress.
 Recovery plans also establish a framework for agencies to coordinate their recovery efforts and provide estimates of the cost of implementing recovery tasks.
 Recovery teams (composed of species experts, Federal and State agencies, nongovernmental organizations, and stakeholders) are often established to develop recovery plans.
-When completed, the recovery outline, draft recovery plan, and the final recovery plan will be available on our website (http://www.fws.gov/ endangered), or from our Alabama Ecological Services Field Office (see FOR FURTHER INFORMATION CONTACT).
+When completed, the recovery outline, draft recovery plan, and the final recovery plan will be available on our website (https://ecos.fws.gov/ecp/ species/4693), or from our Alabama Ecological Services Field Office (see FOR FURTHER INFORMATION CONTACT).